bricrsa/h3_sedona_os/README.md

 # h3_sedona_os
-Ordinance Survey data with H3 and Sedona
+Ordnance Survey data with H3 and Sedona